ndless-nspire/Luna/README.md

 ## History

+2018-10-03: v2.1
+ * FIX: luna now defaults to an older file header version unless the input file is a bitmap

 2016-12-28: v2.0
  * NEW: No OpenSSL library dependency anymore, just use the relevant DES code.
  * FIX: Fix crash when parsing deeply nested XML documents